Grand Prize

 We understand that downtime in work can be critical.
 Every problem of yours is important to us, and we are ready to help solve it as quickly as possible.

-If you have gone through all the steps but the connection is still not established, please contact our support team.
-You can message us in the chat in the bottom right corner of the screen or contact us via Telegram: @CyberYozh_support_bot.
+If you have gone through all the steps and the connection still hasn't been established, please contact our support service.
+You can write to us in the chat in the bottom right corner of the screen or reach out via Telegram: @CyberYozh_support_bot.

-To get a fast and helpful response, prepare in advance:
+To get a quick and helpful response, prepare in advance:

-- The data of the proxy you are having trouble with (IP and port).
+• The proxy data with which the problem occurred (IP and port).
 No need to provide the password.

-- A clear description of the problem: «Cannot connect», «Low speed», «Website X gives an error».
+• A clear description of the problem: «Cannot connect,» «Low speed,» «Site X shows an error.»

-- The result of executing the curl command (from point 7).
+• The result of the curl command execution (from point 7).

-- What steps you have already taken for self-diagnosis.
-This will save time and show the specialist that basic checks have already been conducted.
+• What steps you have already taken for self-diagnosis.
+This will save time and show the specialist that basic checks have already been performed.

 Conclusion

-Technical glitches happen, but they shouldn't stop your business.
+Technical failures happen, but they shouldn't stop your business.
 The key to solving them is a consistent and methodical approach.
-By moving from simple to complex using this checklist, you are highly likely to find the cause yourself.
-If not, our CyberYozh App support team is always available to help you get back to work as soon as possible.
+By moving from simple to complex through this checklist, you are highly likely to find the cause yourself.
+And if not — our CyberYozh App support team is always available to help you get back to work as soon as possible.